-Paul Buitendag, Aldo Nicotra, Tony Johnson, Joseph Scarcella, Robert Johnston, Tom Jarvis, Ben Renfrey, Richard Lilly and Chris Connor are named as leading lawyers in Dispute Resolution Law.
+Paul Buitendag, Aldo Nicotra, Tony Johnson, Joseph Scarcella, Robert Johnston, Tom Jarvis, Ben Renfrey, Richard Lilly and Chris Connor are recommended in Dispute Resolution Law.

-Ben Renfrey, Tom Jarvis, Richard Lilly, Tony Johnson and Paul Reidy are named as leading lawyers in Alternative Dispute Resolution.
+Tom Jarvis, Sam Johnson, Tony Johnson, Richard Lilly, John Powell, Paul Reidy, Ben Renfrey and Toni Vozzo are listed as leading lawyers in Alternative Dispute Resolution.

-Robert Johnston is named as a leading lawyer in class action litigation.
+Robert Johnston is listed as a leading lawyer in Class Action Litigation.